 Seriously, avoid them at all costs.
 I call them the "session-killers."
 Proceed with caution.

 This may work in your discipline tactics at home, but in my experience, it's just a train wreck when it comes to photoshoots.
 Throw in a "hit your sister again and you're in time-out" -- during a photoshoot and you'll practically witness the crash and burn.
 Also, really?
 Are you going to put him in time-out in the middle of the session?
 Because chances are when he is done, even if the behavior is corrected, he's not going to suddenly bounce back in and be happy.
 On the contrary.

 Keep the energy positive.
 We're together for an hour and a lot can happen in that time.
 Kids might push some limits, especially at first, since they're in a new situation with new attention.
 Be open to their energy -- heck, meet them there!
 Let them know it's okay to run and spin and play-- I expect them to.
 If behavior is an issue, your discipline tactics are a family matter, but during your shoot, just realize that threatening and punishing will never yeild authentic connection and happy faces.

 2. Bring out your phone as a distraction

-Again, your decisions and tactics as parents at home are 100% your business and you will find ZERO judgement from this lady, but during this 1 hour session, I BEG YOU, please leave the devises away.
-Giving a device with result in only 2 scenarios: A. he will not want to give it back when it's time to start shooting again and we'll end up with a very begrudging child, or B. he'll insist on keeping his eyes locked on the screen even while shooting and we have some very lovely eyelids and an iphone in your final images for the wall.
+Again, your decisions and tactics as parents at home are 100% your business and you will find ZERO judgement from this lady, but during this 1 hour session, I BEG YOU, please leave the devices away.
+Handing over a device will result in only 2 scenarios: A. he will not want to give it back when it's time to start shooting again and we'll end up with a very begrudging child, or B. he'll insist on keeping his eyes locked on the screen even while shooting and we have some very lovely eyelids and an iphone in your final images for the wall.